Test Photo Shoot with the Mirrorless Nikon Z6 and Nikkor Z 24-70 f/4

 Neutrals (?): Images taken with the Z6 are quite crisp, sharp, and I like that.
 Some might call them “contrasty” and question (any) mirrorless camera’s dynamic range capability.
 I haven’t played too much with this particular setting, not yet, but I will do that, in an upcoming test photo shoot.

-In an upcoming post, I’ll share more images as well as video taken with the Nikon Z6 and Z 24-70mm f/4 lens.
+In an upcoming post, I’ll share more images as well as videos taken with the Nikon Z6 and Z 24-70mm f/4 lens.

 Until then and as always, thanks for stopping by!